2025 Solar Incentives Guide for Winchester, NV - Tax Credits & Rebates

 When someone says "solar incentives," you likely think of federal incentives first.
 The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

 The ITC was originally for 30% of the cost of solar system installation, although it has fluctuated slightly over time between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum amount you can claim.
-The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-Talking to your local Winchester solar panel installation expert is the best way to learn more about how the ITC applies to your situation.
+Your local Winchester solar panel installation expert can provide more information about the ITC and how it applies to your situation.

 State & Local Solar Incentives